esciencecenter-digital-skills/deep-learning-archaeology/data/data.md

 Can predict **ceramics_deventer_system_code**, which is used to determine **start_date** and **end_date**.
 The [Deventer System Code](https://www.deventersysteem.nl/about-the-deventer-system-596e3e51-809c-4aa0-bf2f-d12e9adace06) is a Dutch classification system for medieval and post-medieval ceramics and glass.

-The subset can be found here:
+The subset can be found [here](https://github.com/esciencecenter-digital-skills/deep-learning-archaeology/data/subset_ceramics.csv)

 ## Glass